Flood Preparedness/Spring Runoff Awareness

 We ask that our residents be cautious and avoid venturing into unsafe areas where there may be washouts or other spring runoff.
 First and foremost is the safety of the public and staff.
 Watch for hazards when approaching flooded areas and washouts!
 Ensure the road is stable.

-Residents are advised to call the county office (403-782-6601) or county shop (403-782-3567) to ensure that drainage issues are properly recorded.
+Residents are advised to call the County Office (403-782-6601) or County Shop (403-782-3567), or email to ensure that drainage issues are properly recorded.
 We will ask you to give basic information to the Operations Department about the flooding of a road or a plugged or frozen culvert.
 This information will assist the staff in dealing with the requests.

 In the spring and our crews are diligently checking roads dealing with the issues.
 In extreme weather events, bridges and major culverts may also be threatened.
 The steamer truck is used for opening up frozen culverts.
 This piece of equipment is especially important in the case of a slow melt where the temperatures drop at night causing the culverts to be blocked with ice.